macOS 10.15 Catalina: 13 problems and fixes

 How to fix macOS 10.15 Catalina problems

 Hello, thrill seekers.
-Looks like you’ve installed macOS Catalina Beta knowing it’s not perfect and despite all warnings ended up here.
+Looks like you’ve installed macOS Catalina knowing it’s not perfect and, despite all warnings, ended up here.
 You are not alone.
-We’ve rummaged through the internet and collected all macOS Catalina issues known to date.
-And boy, there’s a lot of wrongs to fix.
+We’ve rummaged through the internet and collected all macOS Catalina issues, and boy, there are lots of bugs to fix.

 1. Can’t install macOS Catalina

-You’ve unpacked macOS Catalina installer and now it is stuck on the initial reboot.
-All you can see is a black screen and even a hard reboot doesn’t help it.
+You’ve unpacked the installer, and the macOS Catalina installation is stuck on the initial reboot.
+All you can see is a black screen, and even a hard reboot doesn’t help it.
 Though it’s perfectly normal for an installation to take some time (sometimes up to 10 hours), you can try a few workarounds.

 - Press and hold down the Power key to shut down your computer.

 - Now, hold down Shift while it’s booting up.
 You will see the Apple logo on a grayish background with a progress bar.

 After you enter Safe mode, rerun the Catalina installer.
 Hopefully, it reaches completion this time.